What is doorstep crime?

 - Register with the Mailing Preference Service online to cut down on unwanted direct mail that is addressed to you, or call 020 7291 3310.

-- The Royal Mail has an opt out scheme allowing you to choose not to have materials, such as letters addressed to 'The Occupier', put through the door.
+- The Royal Mail has an opt out scheme allowing you to choose not to have materials, such as letters addressed to 'The Occupier', put through your door.

 - Register with the Telephone Preference Service online to cut down on unwanted phone calls, texts and SMS messages, or call 0345 070 0707.